AjayKrishnaDerebail/ACI-assignments/Assignment1/src/Assignment1/README.md

   totalteacherappreciation And sort direction -ascending or descending.
 If the user does not provide one of the sort by then throw a custom exception
   SchoolSortByCriteriaNotMetException

-  //The SchoolSortByCriteriaNotMetException class is triggered when the sorting criteria isn't met
+  //The SchoolSortByCriteriaNotMetException class is triggered when the sorting criteria isn't met.

   class SchoolSortByCriteriaNotMetException extends Exception{
     public SchoolSortByCriteriaNotMetException(String direction){